marikgoldstein/marikgoldstein.github.io/index.markdown

 ## News

-* March 2023: excited to hear that we will be running the second iteration of our ICML workshop on Spurious Correlations, Invariance, and Stability, at ICML 2023!
+* Spring 2023: excited to hear that we will be running the second iteration of our ICML workshop on Spurious Correlations, Invariance, and Stability, at ICML 2023!
 More info and call for papers TBA soon!

 <!--
 * March 2023: glad to be chosen for the Meta AI Mentorship program!
 -->

-* March 2023: [A dynamic risk score for early prediction of cardiogenic shock using machine learning](https://arxiv.org/abs/2303.12888) (preprint), led by Yuxuan Hu!
+* Spring 2023: [A dynamic risk score for early prediction of cardiogenic shock using machine learning](https://arxiv.org/abs/2303.12888) (preprint), led by Yuxuan Hu!

-* Jan 2023: [Where to Diffuse, How to Diffuse, and How to Get Back: Automated Learning for Multivariate Diffusions](https://arxiv.org/abs/2302.07261) accepted to ICLR 2023!
+* Spring 2023: [Where to Diffuse, How to Diffuse, and How to Get Back: Automated Learning for Multivariate Diffusions](https://arxiv.org/abs/2302.07261) accepted to ICLR 2023!
 Joint work with Raghav Singhal and Rajesh Ranganath.

 * Fall 2022: glad to give a guest lecture with my collaborator Raghav Singhal, on diffusions, at Alfredo and Yann's deep learning class at NYU